jlinto10/matrix-calculator/README.md

-Hello,
+Welcome!

-this repo contains a small web-based matrix calculator for solving 3 X 4 matrices.
+This repo is a simple web-based matrix calculator that solves 3 X 4 matrices using gauss-jordan elimination.

 Enjoy!